sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

 **V. J. p.
 76.**

 As more than once pointed out already, many of the instances of Ānandavardhana's Dhvani, Abhinavagupta's Vaicitrya mentioned in the Abhinavabhāratī, Kuntaka's Vakratā and Kṣemen-dra's Aucitya are identical.
-Many items of Vakratā mentioned by Kuntaka are seen in the Abhinavabhāratī as cases of Vaicitrya, with exactly the same or similar illustrations and Abhinavagupta says that the same idea is called Suptiṅgdhvani by Ānandavardhana and Subādivakratā by [others](# "See my article on Writers Quoted in the Abhinavabhārati, Journal of Oriental Research, Vol. VI. pp. 219-22.").There is bound to be this close relation between Aucitya, Dhvani and Vakratā.
+Many items of Vakratā mentioned by Kuntaka are seen in the Abhinavabhāratī as cases of Vaicitrya, with exactly the same or similar illustrations and Abhinavagupta says that the same idea is called Suptiṅgdhvani by Ānandavardhana and Subādivakratā by others[^68].There is bound to be this close relation between Aucitya, Dhvani and Vakratā.
 Criticising Kuntakā's definition of poetry as Śabda and Artha set in Vakroktı, Mahimabhaṭṭa says in V. V., Vimaras'a I : The "out-of-the-way-ness" of poetic word and idea as

+[^68]: "See my article on Writers Quoted in the Abhinavabhārati, Journal of Oriental Research, Vol. VI. pp. 219-22."